 This map shows the prevalence of older housing in Minnesota.
 Older housing, especially housing built before 1950, is a risk factor for childhood lead exposure due to the presence of lead-based paint.
 Lead-based paint was phased out of residential use in 1950 and eventually banned in 1978 in the U.S.

-In Minnesota, 21% of housing was built prior to 1950, while about 56% was built prior to 1980 (source: 2019 American Community Survey 5-year estimates).
+In Minnesota, about 21% of housing was built prior to 1950, while about 55% was built prior to 1980 (source: 2019 American Community Survey 5-year estimates).
 There are areas of the state that are more likely to have older housing.
 The majority of counties in southwestern Minnesota have higher percentages of pre-1950 housing than other parts of the state.
 Areas of Hennepin, Ramsey, and St. Louis Counties are known to have a high proportion of old homes, among others.
 Children living in older homes are at higher risk for lead exposure and are targeted for screening according to MDH Blood Lead Level Guidelines.

 According to the CDC, young children living in poverty or who reside in older housing have a higher risk of lead exposure.
 The proportion of children living in poverty in Minnesota has consistently remained lower than the national average.

 Most recently, about 15% of Minnesota children under 5 years of age live in poverty.
 Children living in most of the counties in Northern Minnesota are more likely to live in poverty than the state as a whole, and suburban counties generally have a lower percentage of children living in poverty.
 Ramsey County and areas of Hennepin County have a higher percentage of children living in poverty compared to the Minnesota average.